Hayden959/cubehax/README.md

 # cubehax
-CubeWorld Hack to change weapon in first slot, it’s rarity, and your coins.
+CubeWorld cheat to change weapon in first slot, it’s rarity, and your coins.

 0. Fist
 1. Axe